 Sometimes considered “pass-along” or “friendship plants,” these colorful harbingers of summer–botanical name Hemerocallis–originally came from Asia, where they were a staple of Chinese diets for many years.
 Arriving in the New World with our first colonists, daylilies quickly spread across North America.
 Not a true lily–true lilies grow from bulbs, these from tuberous roots, daylilies have been popular for centuries.

-There was a country schoolhouse, Penn #4, on that corner north of our house.
+There was a country schoolhouse, Penn No. 4, on that corner north of our house south of Dexter.
 The school was torn down and the area is now part of a cornfield.
 But the lilies still announce that once there was a one-room school there.

 If you drive around rural Iowa, you’ll find patches of the cheerful old-fashioned lilies in the ditches.
 And if they’re near a corner, likely as not there was a rural school there 100 years ago.